 Grandpa was sent to Alderney during the war years and he was ordered to make beautiful French polished furniture for the Germans, he escaped the camps thank god as I would have never been here

-After the occupation, my mother was born and then, of course, me just a little insight into my family and the occupation
+After the occupation, my mother was born and then, of course was born, just a little insight into my family and the occupation.

 Grandpa in the 40s